open-mmlab/OpenPCDet/README.md

 ## Changelog
+[2020-08-10] **NEW:** Bugfixed: The provided NuScenes models have been updated to fix the loading bugs.
+Please redownload it if you need to use the pretrained NuScenes models.

 [2020-07-30] **NEW:** `OpenPCDet` v0.3.0 is released with the following features:
    * The Point-based and Anchor-Free models ([`PointRCNN`](#KITTI-3D-Object-Detection-Baselines), [`PartA2-Free`](#KITTI-3D-Object-Detection-Baselines)) are supported now.
    * The NuScenes dataset is supported with strong baseline results ([`SECOND-MultiHead (CBGS)`](#NuScenes-3D-Object-Detection-Baselines) and [`PointPillar-MultiHead`](#NuScenes-3D-Object-Detection-Baselines)).